-Bearded Dragon Care and Information
+Bearded Dragons Rock – Bearded Dragon Care & Information

 Bearded Dragons Rock is the one stop website for all your bearded dragon care information.
 We use the latest research combined with our years of experience to bring you the most up to date bearded dragon care information.
-We’ve kept our own bearded dragons since 2007, and have science degrees which help us separate the good evidence from the anecdotal.
-We care about bearded dragons – we’re not just here to cash in on a new pet fad.
-You can read more about us here.

 We’ve organised Bearded Dragons Rock into various categories relating to bearded dragons, such as bearded dragon diet, bearded dragon health, bearded dragon habitat and other categories of bearded dragon care.
 You can find links to these categories down below, or you can use the menu at the top of any page.